Skip to content

 Macklem Lectures

-The Macklem Lecture is given in honour of Dr. Peter Macklem, who founded the Meakins-Christie Laboratories in 1972.
-Dr. Macklem was director at the Meakins-Christie Laboratories between 1972-1979 until his appointment as Physician in Chief of the Royal Victoria Hospital and Chair of the Department of Medicine at McGill in 1979.
-Among his many contributions to respiratory physiology and medicine were the notion of equal pressure points determining flow limitation during forced expiration, the importance of small airways in chronic obstructive pulmonary disease, and the concept that respiratory muscles, like other skeletal muscles could undergo fatigue.
+The Peter T. Macklem Lecture honours the memory of Dr. Peter Macklem (1931-2011).
+Dr. Macklem founded the Meakins-Christie Laboratories in 1972 and served as its first director until his appointment as Physician-in-Chief of the Royal Victoria Hospital and Chair of the Department of Medicine at McGill in 1979.
+Among many honours, he was awarded the Order of Canada, inducted into the Royal Society of Canada and the Canadian Medical Hall of Fame, and received the Trudeau Medal of the American Lung Association.
+His many contributions to respiratory physiology and medicine included studies of respiratory mechanics including the mechanisms of airflow limitation, identifying the importance of small airways disease in chronic obstructive pulmonary disease, and establishing that respiratory muscles could undergo fatigue with consequent ventilatory failure.

 2023